dayana0425/my-jekyll-blog/_posts/2025-08-20-first-post.md

 **A quick introduction** - Currently I’m a 26-year-old woman based in Denver, Colorado, working as a software engineer with a focus on frontend development.

 I’m currently exploring AI and large language models (LLMs) to better understand their use cases and improve my development workflow.
 At the same time, I’m leveling up my UI/UX skills, as my work often overlaps with design.
 I love creating intuitive user flows and interfaces that make complex technologies feel simple and accessible.
-I believe tech is incredibly powerful, and it’s deeply rewarding to reduce friction & *access* through thoughtful, human-centered design.
+I believe tech is incredibly powerful, and it’s deeply rewarding to reduce friction & barriers of *access* through thoughtful, human-centered design.

 ---
 **Outside of working hours** - I like to do a lot.